microsoft/winfile/README.md

 I have also not redesigned or restructured WinFile in any major way.

-Version v10.0 represents the entire set of changes from Nov.
+Version v10.0 represented the entire set of changes from Nov.
 2007 until this OSS project was created.
 For changes post v10.0, see the commit and release history.

-In summary v10.0 has the following changes/new features compared to original_plus:
+In summary, v10.0 has the following changes/new features compared to original_plus:

 1. OLE drag/drop support
 2. control characters (e.g., ctrl+C) map to current short cut (e.g., ctrl+c -> copy)